Once Upon a Time in Mexico: Track listing

-Release
+Reception

+Box office

 Once Upon a Time in Mexico was released in the United States on September 12, 2003, by Sony Pictures Releasing through Columbia Pictures, and internationally by Miramax International through Buena Vista International, in 3,282 theaters with an opening weekend gross of US$23.4 million.
 It went on to make $56.4 million in North America and $41.8 in the rest of the world for a combined total of $98.2 million on a $29 million budget.